jupyterlab/jupyter-chat/docs/source/developers/developing_extensions/using-chat-extensions.md

 Typescript (for the frontend) and in Python (for the backend).
 These representations can be accessed and used by external extensions.

-### Exposed token
+## Exposed token

-`jupyterlab-collaborative-chat` expose several tokens that allow external extensions to interact with.
+`jupyterlab-chat` expose several tokens that allow external extensions to interact with.

-#### IChatFactory
+### IChatFactory

 This token is composed of:

 - `widgetConfig` object, to retrieve and change the current [settings](#chat-settings) of all the chats
-- `tracker`, a widget tracker that allows to track all the collaborative chats, and to retrieve the current one.
+- `tracker`, a widget tracker that allows to track all the opened chats, and to retrieve the current one.

 ```{caution}